dotnet/runtime/docs/coding-guidelines/libraries-packaging.md

 The package Readme is displayed on the package details page on [NuGet gallery](https://nuget.org/).
 You can include the following content in it:

 - A description of the package purpose.
 - Information when package should be used.
-For example, if the library is included in the shared framework in .NET, but needs to be isntalled via NuGet in .NET Framework, it should be mentioned.
+For example, if the library is included in the shared framework in .NET, but needs to be installed via NuGet on .NET Framework, it should be mentioned.
 - Information on how to get started with the package.
 - Links to related documentation.
 - A list of common entry-point types for the package, with links to their API docs under [.NET API Browser](https://learn.microsoft.com/dotnet/api/).